jbfish00/statsofplato.github.io/_posts/2023-10-10-hapax-how-to.md

 STEP 2: Data Preparation
 ---
-Before we can work with our corpus, we need to tokenize it.
+Before we can do anything useful with our corpus, we need to tokenize it.
 When we tokenize using the `word_tokenize` funciton, we get each word and all punctuation as a separate tokens.

 ```
 orig_tokens = word_tokenize(corpus)